 - Two Priority Pass cards, each allowing two people into 1,300 airport lounges

-- Elite status in five major hotel loyalty programmes
+- Elite status in four major hotel loyalty programmes

 - Comprehensive travel insurance

 This is a charge card, not a credit card.
 You must clear your balance in full each month.
 Annual fee £575.

 You will receive 30,000 American Express Membership Rewards points as a sign-up bonus on The Platinum Card if you spend £4,000 within 90 days of signing up.

 Membership Rewards points are hugely flexible.
 You can transfer them into Avios, Virgin Flying Club or other airlines (at 1:1) or into various hotels schemes, into Club Eurostar or use them for shopping vouchers.